Hyperparathyroid UK (HPT UK)

 -

-To offer up to date, accurate advice and support to PHPT patients, not like the advice from 1980 offered to you by your doctors and endocrinologists.
+To offer up to date, accurate advice and support to PHPT patients, unlike the advice from 1980 offered by many doctors and endocrinologists.

 -